sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 #### Zcash Network Notes

-Zcash uses similar properties to the Bitcoin network, but with a reduced block time of only 1.25min between blocks.
-It does, however, retain the 2MB hard cap for block sizes from Bitcoin.
+Zcash uses similar properties to the Bitcoin network, but with a reduced block time of only 1.25min between blocks while also changing block size to 2MB.
 As SegWit is not supported, there is no complicated block limit differences to discuss here.

 #### Results